dbb1019/Annie-s-3D-Panner/README.md

 Annie's Panner is a binaural 3D panner made with **JUCE**.

-It features a dual-engine design that automatically switches between a Binaural 3D Panner (using HRTF convolution) and a standard Stereo Panner, depending on whether HRTF data is loaded.
+It features a dual-engine design that switches between a Binaural 3D Panner (using HRTF convolution) and a standard Stereo Panner, depending on whether HRTF data is loaded.

 ## Demo Video